 Sodom and Gomorrah

 Around 1800BC, Sodom was a thriving commercial city in the Vale of Siddim – the area of the Jordan Valley stretching south from the Dead Sea.
-The exact site of Sodom is uncertain, though some believe that Early Bronze Age remains of the city can be seen at Bab ed-Dhra at the south east corner of the Dead Sea.
+The exact site of Sodom is uncertain.
+Some believe that Early Bronze Age remains of the city can be seen at Bab ed-Dhra at the south east corner of the Dead Sea, while more recent excavations suggest that archaelogical remains of Sodom can be found at Tall el-Hamman.
 Others think that a modern chemical works processing minerals from the local salt now covers the site of the ancient city.

 The neighbouring city of Gomorrah was also situated at the south east corner of the Dead Sea.
 Early Bronze Age remains visible today at Numeira may well occupy the site of ancient Gomorrah.